 Richard established Data Liberate having been with the UK’s leading Linked Data and Semantic Web technology company, Talis, for over twenty years.
 This coupled with his passion for and engagement with new and emerging technology trends, gives him a unique perspective of the issues challenging information professionals today.

-Since April 2012 he has been with the global library cooperative OCLC as Technology Evangelist, promoting and demystifying the benefits of Linked Data inside and outside of the organisation, to the broader library, Web and Semantic Web communities.
+He worked for three years with the global library cooperative OCLC as Technology Evangelist, promoting and demystifying the benefits of Linked Data inside and outside of the organisation, to the broader library, Web and Semantic Web communities.

 Now as independent entity he is able to share this experience for the benefit of many organisations, and communities.

 A speaker with a global reputation for insightful, thought provoking yet understandable, and entertaining keynote sessions at major Data, Web, Semantic Web, and library focused conferences and events.
 Through these scene setting presentations, workshops, and facilitated panels, Richard influences the thinking and debate around these general technologies and their applicability to individual sectors and organisations.

 As Chair of the W3C Schema Bib Extend working group, and an active member of the Schema.org W3C Community Group, he is at the heart of the development of the Schema.org data vocabulary that is driving the massive growth in structured data sharing on the web that underpins significant advances by Search Engines (Google, Bing, Yahoo!, Yandex) such as Semantic Search, and Knowledge Graphs.

 Through his interaction with individual organisations he brings this broad understanding of data on the wider web to help set strategic direction; spread awareness of potential benefits across the organisation; consultation on applicability for individual products; and working with individual teams on training, development, delivery, and market messages.